Nadib/JTerm/README.md

  * prefix {string} Prefix for the shell input line, default '$'.
  * highlightColor {string} Highlight color, default value '#a5a5a5'.

+ Supported events :

+ * 'commandComplete' Fired when a command is completed.
+ * 'cancel' Fired when a command was cancelled

 Simple javascript example :